quinscape/automaton-js/docs/reference.md

  * `"RenderFunction"` typed
  * and an `"JSXElement"`

-Apart from the `"constants"` the render function also contains another `"root"` property containing a new JSX component sub-tree and the `"export"` key containing the source of the export declaration including all applied HOCs.
+The `"decorators"` property contains a list of all decorators applied to the composite component.
+Each decorator has a `"name"` property and potentially an `"arguments"` array with the source of all arguments.

 ### Render Functions